funcai/funcai-php/Readme.md

 to get a Terminal inside of the docker container.

-Alternatively you can just setup a PHP 7.4 environment locally and use that.
+Alternatively you can setup a PHP 7.4 environment locally and use that.

 #### Better phpstorm support (optional)
 Go to your settings and open "Languages & Frameworks -> PHP -> PHP Runtime -> Others".
 Make sure "FFI" is checked.